TUDelft-books/FAIR4TU_Submission_Help/book/submission_workflow/preparing_your_data_package.md

 # Preparing Your Data Package

 Creating a well-structured data package is essential for efficient storage and future analysis when depositing in the 4TU.ResearchData Repository.
+Before proceeding, consider whether you are uploading a single dataset or multiple datasets and whether it would be beneficial to organize them as a collection.

 Follow these guidelines to develop a comprehensive data package: